-Only a handful of people can be here at one time (it’s got limited space) but it’s the closest point you can get to the waterfalls on your hike through Johnston Canyon.
+Only a handful of people can be here at one time (it’s got limited space) but it’s the closest point you can get to the waterfalls whilst hiking Johnston Canyon.

-We carried on through the canyon, with our guide stopping every so often to set some context into different parts of this area – the wildlife, the locals, the geology…etc.
+We carried on through the canyon, with our guide stopping every so often to set some context into different parts of this area; the wildlife, the locals, the geology.

 Eventually, we arrived at perhaps the most impressive part of Johnston Canyon – Upper Falls; in all its frozen glory!